MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## What's new in DPM 1807

-DPM 1807 provides a number of bugs fixes to improve performance.
+DPM 1807 provides a number of bug fixes to improve the performance.

-> [!NOTE]

-> To view the list of bugs fixed and the installation instructions for DPM 1807, see [KB article 4339950](https://support.microsoft.com/help/4339950).
+To view the list of bugs fixed and the installation instructions for DPM 1807, see [KB article 4339950](https://support.microsoft.com/help/4339950).

 ::: moniker-end